mean-develpr/TennisGame/TennisGameServer/README.md

             ├── ScoreboardController.groovy (1)
             └── UrlMappings.groovy

+1. **ScoreboardController**: Delegates logic calculation into TennisGameService, which is injected by convention, using underlying Spring Framework.
+The it renders the response to appropriate view.

-1. **ScoreboardController**: Delegates logic into TennisGameService.
-The match is stored in the session BUT there is no session management implemented.
+> The match is stored in the session BUT there is no session management implemented.

 ###  SERVICES